junxit/us-congress-bills-119/metadata.md

 - 2025-01-16 — Introduced in House
 - 2025-01-16 — Introduced in House
 - 2025-01-16 — Referred to the House Committee on Transportation and Infrastructure.
+- 2025-01-17 — Referred to the Subcommittee on Economic Development, Public Buildings, and Emergency Management.
+- 2025-02-26 — Committee Consideration and Mark-up Session Held
+- 2025-02-26 — Ordered to be Reported (Amended) by Voice Vote.
+- 2025-02-26 — Subcommittee on Economic Development, Public Buildings, and Emergency Management Discharged
+- 2025-10-03 — Placed on the Union Calendar, Calendar No. 273.
+- 2025-10-03 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+119-319.
+- 2025-10-03 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+119-319.